-Khirbat al-Baluʿa is a multi-period site in central Jordan, north of Karak, stretching over approximately 20 hectares.
-Baluʿa is located next to the Wadi Baluʿa, which is a tertiary tributary to the Wadi Mujib.
+Khirbat al-Baluʿa is a multi-period site in central Jordan, north of Karak, stretching over approximately 16 hectares.
+Baluʿa is located next to the Wadi Baluʿa, which is a secondary tributary to the Wadi Mujib.
 In this location, Baluʿa was able to control a major north-south route and guard access from the north to the Karak Plateau over the millennia.

 The Baluʿa Regional Archaeological Project (BRAP) has renewed excavations at this important site, identifying three main areas of excavation in a pilot season in 2017.
 GPS survey and test excavations in 2010 and 2012 had established a preliminary map of the visible remains at the site.
 The most extensive period of occupation at Baluʿa dates to the Iron Age II period (1000–550 B.C.E.) when the city expanded to include a large, walled lower settlement.
 The Iron II settlement is impressive, with building walls preserved to over 6 feet in height and doorways with stone lintels still intact.
 The site is located in what is traditionally known as the Moabite region of Jordan in the Iron Age.
-Other periods represented at the site include a Middle Islamic village and a Nabatean sacred structure, as well as Bronze Age and Hellenistic occupations.
+Three areas of excavation in 2026 will focus on the Iron II settlement.

 Karak, North-Central Jordan

-Karak, Jordan in double-occupancy hotel rooms with full room and board.
+Karak, Jordan in double or triple-occupancy hotel rooms with full room and board.

 Kent Bramlett: La Sierra University